hahajain/urbanDictionary/README.md

 # Analysing Urban Dictionary Data using MongoDB, Elasticsearch and Kafka.

+## Queries

+Answers to the queries for the POC can be found in the [Queries.md](Queries/Queries.md) file.
 Analytical questions that we answered:

 **Easy**